 Cancellation between 14 days and 72hrs will be charged 50%

-20% deposit required at booking (non-refundable) except for day or half day booking which is total cost of day.
+20% booking fee required at booking (non-refundable) except for day or half day booking which is total cost of day.
 These may be transferable depending on occupancy and taken within 3 months.

 Contact: